 September 22, 2008 - Opening statements begin.

 November 7, 2008 - After 12 hours of deliberation, a jury finds Nichols guilty on all 54 counts.
 The jurors reject the defense attorneys’ claim that Nichols suffers from a mental illness.

 December 13, 2008 - Superior Court Judge James Bodiford sentences Nichols to life in prison without parole, the maximum for all counts, a day after the jury deadlocks on a death penalty sentence.

 August 18, 2015 - Smith’s book, “Unlikely Angel,” is published by HarperCollins/William Morrow as “Captive: The Untold Story of the Atlanta Hostage Hero.”

-September 18, 2015 - The film "Captive" is released by Paramount Pictures.
-It is an adaptation of Smith's book and stars David Oyelowo as Brian Nichols.
+September 18, 2015 - The film “Captive” is released by Paramount Pictures and is an adaption of Smith’s book.
+It stars David Oyelowo as Nichols and Kate Mara as Smith.